A Linux-focused, stock AzerothCore development environment.

 CREATE DATABASE IF NOT EXISTS `acore_auth` DEFAULT CHARACTER SET UTF8MB4 COLLATE utf8mb4_unicode_ci;

-GRANT ALL PRIVILEGES ON `acore_world`.* TO 'acore'@'%';
+GRANT ALL PRIVILEGES ON `acore_world`.* TO 'acore'@'%' WITH GRANT OPTION;

-GRANT ALL PRIVILEGES ON `acore_characters`.* TO 'acore'@'%';
+GRANT ALL PRIVILEGES ON `acore_characters`.* TO 'acore'@'%' WITH GRANT OPTION;

-GRANT ALL PRIVILEGES ON `acore_auth`.* TO 'acore'@'%';
+GRANT ALL PRIVILEGES ON `acore_auth`.* TO 'acore'@'%' WITH GRANT OPTION;

-CREATE DATABASE IF NOT EXISTS `acore_spells`;
+CREATE DATABASE IF NOT EXISTS `acore_spells` DEFAULT CHARACTER SET UTF8MB4 COLLATE utf8mb4_unicode_ci;

-CREATE DATABASE IF NOT EXISTS `acore_dbc`;
+CREATE DATABASE IF NOT EXISTS `acore_playerbots` DEFAULT CHARACTER SET UTF8MB4 COLLATE utf8mb4_unicode_ci;

-GRANT ALL PRIVILEGES ON `acore_spells`.* TO 'acore'@'%';
+GRANT ALL PRIVILEGES ON `acore_playerbots`.* TO 'acore'@'%' WITH GRANT OPTION;

-GRANT ALL PRIVILEGES ON `acore_dbc`.* TO 'acore'@'%';
+GRANT ALL PRIVILEGES ON `acore_dbc`.* TO 'acore'@'%' WITH GRANT OPTION;

 services: